Other Opportunities for Funding

-Categories of Funding
+Categories for WC Funding

 The Whitaker Center supports the development and reporting of a variety of curriculum and teaching innovations at all levels of STEM education.
 The Center also fosters and supports research and evaluation of teaching innovations and practices.
-Funding for these activities is provided where the program meets the Center's goals and funds are available.
+Funding for faculty and graduate activities is provided where the research meets the Center's goals and funds are available.
 Funding levels are determined annually by the Leadership Team.
 Funding, while limited, is meant to encourage pilot studies that may lead to larger externally funded projects.
 Faculty are encouraged to pursue other funding sources, including matching funds and in-kind support.
 This not only broadens the funding base, enabling larger or more varied projects, but also encourages and strengthens the network of science, mathematics and technology educators at all levels.

 Whitaker Center Undergraduate Research Program funds are available for students in any major and with science, technology, engineering, and/or mathematics as a focus as well as teaching and learning in these areas.